Lower bounds on nonnegative rank via nonnegative nuclear norms: Examples

 for all $n$.
 Observe that the matrix $D_n$ is not well-conditioned since it has one singular value equal to $n-1$ while the other remaining singular values are all equal to 1.

 To show that the lower bound of Theorem \ref{thm:main} is always bounded above by 4, note that the quantity $\nu_+(D_n)$ in this case is given by:

-Observe that by symmetry, one can restrict the matrix $W$ in the program above to have the form\footnote{Indeed, observe first that the optimal $W$ can be taken to be symmetric.
-Then for any feasible symmetric $W$ and any permutation $\sigma$, the new matrix $W'_{i,j} = W_{\sigma(i),\sigma(j)}$ is also feasible and has the same objective function as $W$.
-Hence by averaging we can assume $W$ to be constant on the diagonal and constant on the off-diagonal.}:
+Observe that by symmetry, one can restrict the matrix $W$ in the program above to have the form: \footnote{Indeed, observe first that if $W$ is feasible for \eqref{eq:nu+Dn} then $W^\tr$ is also feasible and has the same objective value.
+Thus by averaging one can assume that $W$ is symmetric.
+Then note that for any feasible symmetric $W$ and any permutation $\sigma$, the new matrix $W'_{i,j} = W_{\sigma(i),\sigma(j)}$ is also feasible and has the same objective value as $W$.
+Hence again by averaging we can assume $W$ to be constant on the diagonal and constant on the off-diagonal.}

 where $J_n$ is the $n\times n$ all ones matrix.
 For $W$ of the form above we have for $u$ and $v$ arbitrary vectors in $\RR^n$, $u^\tr W v = (a-b)u^\tr v + b (1^\tr u)(1^\tr v)$ and hence the condition that $ $ is copositive means that